-New Horizon Scholarship: Applicants enrolling as first-time, full-time students after earning a GED at Ozarka with an average score of 600 prior to January 2014, and a minimum score of 175 in each section for a total score of at least 700 after January 2014, are eligible for full-tuition scholarships.
-For current eligibility, contact Sandra Miller, Chief Examiner.
+New Horizon Scholarship: Applicants enrolling as first-time, full-time students after earning a GED at Ozarka with a cumulative score of 600 prior to January 2014, or a cumulative score of 675 after January 2014, are eligible for full-tuition scholarships.
 Qualified persons must submit a New Horizon Scholarship application along with an official copy of their GED score report.
 Applicants must have completed the GED at Ozarka within the five years preceding their enrollment in a technical certificate or associate degree program at Ozarka College.